stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 ---
 layout:     post
-title:      "Does success of the Pokemon GO lies in the User Experience?"
+title:      "Does success of the Pokemon Go lies in the User Experience?"
 subtitle:   ""
 date:       2016-09-20 16:00:00
 author:     "Josip Vukoja"